 Lighthouse

 Lighthouse is another tool to test your site’s performance.
 It audits your web pages and gives you reports on core web vitals.
 Lighthouse checks for accessibility, SEO and best practices.
-By using this tool you can get a full picture of your site’s strengths and weaknesses and make informed decisions to improve user experience.
+By using this free tool, you can get a full picture of your site’s strengths and weaknesses and make informed decisions to improve user experience.

 Web Vitals Extension